 Not everyone adapts the same way.
 No two people will adapt to or reject the same things.
 Sometimes that also causes a conflict.

 Is it this illusion of change of identity the thing that makes people who live abroad appear interesting?
-Whether it’s India (stereotypically known as a spiritual country), Italy, Kenya, Ghana, Chile, Philippines, Dubai, America, Japan, or any other country, understanding the local ways and adapting to find comfort and success is NOT easy.
+Whether it’s India, Ghana, Chile, Philippines, Dubai, the United States of America, Japan, Rwanda, or any other country, understanding the local ways and adapting to another culture or nationality is NOT easy.
 It does challenge everything we were raised on.
 It forces us to look deep within and not live on autopilot.
-In that way, any country becomes a spiritual country.
-Sorry, India.

 The constant and timeless struggle with identity intrigues us.
 We are curious when people take the less trodden path and be different.
 It’s not easy to be different (yes, even in the individualist country of America).
 It’s easier to stay the same.
 It’s easier to stay tied to the things that we know.
 It’s comfortable.
 It won’t get us in trouble with our family or friends.
 People we [think we] relate to will always relate to us the less we change.
 The less effort we have to take to make new friends and meet new people.
 The less effort we have to take to know who we truly are on the inside.